DPotoyan/Chem324/_build/Lec4-3.md

 ---
 ## Outline for Lecture 4.0:

-- Rigid body system is introduced as a prototype for quantization of rotational degrees of freedom in molecules.
-Spherical coordinate system is introduced out of necessity of taking advantage of spherical symmetry of the problem which leads to reduction of dimensionality.
+- The rigid rotator system is introduced as a prototype for the quantization of rotational degrees of freedom in molecules.
+The spherical coordinate system is introduced out of the necessity of taking advantage of the spherical symmetry of the problem, which leads to a reduction of dimensionality.
-- Solving Schrodinger equation in spherical coordinates results in eigenfunctions in the form of spherical harmonics.
-Energy eigenvalues are found to be degenerate with respect to one of the quantum numbers.
+- Solving the Schrodinger equation in spherical coordinates results in eigenfunctions in the form of spherical harmonics.
+Energy eigenvalues are found to be degenerate for one of the quantum numbers.
-- Connection with microwave spectroscopy is shown where spectral lines are predicted to be occur in equal intervals.
+- Connection with microwave spectroscopy is shown where spectral lines are predicted to occur in equal intervals.
-- Selection rule is established via recursion relation of spherical harmonics.
+- The selection rule is established via the recursion relation of spherical harmonics.
-- Coupling of virbational degrees leads to rovibronic transitions and neccessitates inclsuion of virbational quantum numbers for more accurate account of transitions.
+- Coupling of vibrational degrees leads to rovibronic transitions and necessitates the inclusion of vibrational quantum numbers for a more accurate account of transitions.

-## Classical picture: Rotating dumbell
+## Classical picture: Rotating dumbbell

-Rigid rotor is a model of a rotating dumbbell: two unequal masses held together via a rigid stick.
-The system is not acted upon by any external potential hence the only energy is the kinetic energy of rotation:
+The rigid rotor is a model of a rotating dumbbell: two unequal masses held together via a rigid stick.
+The system is not acted upon by any external potential; hence the only energy is the kinetic energy of rotation:

 $$
 K=\frac{m_1 v_1^2}{2}+\frac{m_2 v_2^2}{2}=\frac{m_1 r_1^2+m_2 r^2_2}{2}\omega^2